robbrody/Data_Science_Salary_Calculator/README.md

 ### Excel Skills Used in Project

-The following Excel skills were utilized for analysis:
+The following Excel skills were utilized for the dashboard and analysis:
-* Charts: For visualizing the data.
+* **Charts**: For visualizing the data.
-* Formulas and Functions: For Sorting, ANalyzing, Filtering the Data.
+* **Formulas and Functions**: For Sorting, ANalyzing, Filtering the Data.
-* Data Validation: For restricting options in drop-down user interactive elements.
+* **Data Validation**: For restricting options in drop-down user interactive elements.

 ## Dashboard Build